EventsEvents

 SHARE

-Every two years, the odd number of years, the village of Dozza, among the most beautiful in Italy, becomes an extraordinary open-air painting studio on the occasion of the Biennale del Muro Dipinto.
+Every two years (the odd numbered ones), on the occasion of the Biennale del Muro Dipinto (Biennial Exhibition of the Painted Wall), the village of Dozza, considered among the most beautiful in Italy, becomes an extraordinary open-air painting studio.

 • ph.
 Fondazione Dozza Città d’Arte